pdh21/RAS_20210514/Slides/Extreme_SB.md

 Two models:
 * Fit with all sources with >3 detections in opt/nir within 100 arcseconds
-* Same, but with only one source within 18 arcseconds of candidate
+* Same, but with only one source within 18 '' of candidate

 <video style="max-width:100%" controls>